FrancoMelandri/the-walking-dead/README.md

-# walking-death
+# the-walking-dead

-walking death approach
+the walking dead approach